bolah2009/articles/js/Immutability.md

 As seen in the above examples, when copies of array and object are changed, the original variable is changed while for primitive types like string and number, the original variables are not changed.

-What makes me understand immutability more clearly is this, immutable variables are variables that do not change when their copy are changed while mutable variables changes when their copy are changed.
+What makes me understand immutability more clearly is this, immutable variables are variables that do not change when their copy is changed while mutable variables changes when their copy is changed.

 ### Resources